Vivrant Sharma

 Vivrant Sharma (born 30 October 1999) is an Indian domestic cricketer.
-An integral part of the Jammu & Kashmir middle order, he came into the limelight for his explosive batting in the 2022-23 Vijay Hazare Trophy.
+An integral part of the Jammu & Kashmir middle order, he came into the limelight for his explosive batting in the 2022–23 Vijay Hazare Trophy.
 He was Jammu & Kashmir's highest run scorer in the tournament amassing 395 runs at an average of 56.42.

 He made his Twenty20 debut on 4 November 2021, for Jammu & Kashmir in the 2021–22 Syed Mushtaq Ali Trophy.
 After spending a year with Sunrisers Hyderabad as a net bowler, he was bought by them for Rs 2.6 crore, 13 times his base price in the 2023 Indian Premier League auction.
 He was released by Sunrisers Hyderabad in November 2023 after just one season.

 Early life

 Vivrant Sharma was born on 30 October 1999 in the state of Jammu and Kashmir.

-Vivrant pursued his schooling in BSF senior secondary school and shifted his focus to cricket post his intermediate studies.

 After losing his father Sushil Sharma at the age of 14 to a kidney failure, Vivrant's brother Vikrant took over the family responsibilities and made Vivrant concentrate on developing his cricket skills.

 Vivrant started off as a right-handed batter, but in his sixth standard, following the footsteps of his brother Vikrant, he switched to become a left-handed batter and a leg spin bowler.